-For the purposes of this test, the total weight of the trolley and test structure shall be 900 kg (+1%/-0) and the velocity of impact not less than 15 metres/second.
+For the purposes of this test, the total weight of the trolley and test structure shall be between 900kg and 925kg and the velocity of impact not less than 15 metres/second.

-The impact wall must be fitted with six 60kN crush tubes which develop a combined 360kN as follows:
+The impact wall must be fitted with six crush tubes which develop a combined 360kN as follows:

-- a) 2 x 60kN from T-zero to T-end, directed into the two lower M10 attachment points. - b) 2 x 60kN from T-100mm to T-end, directed into the two upper M10 attachment points. - c) 2 x 60kN from T-200mm to T-end, directed into the sled.
+- a) 2 x 64kN tubes from T-zero to T-end, directed into the lower left and right M10 attachment points. - b) 1 x 40kN tube from T-100mm to T-end, directed into the lower central M10 attachment point and 1 x 64kN tube from T-100mm to T-end, directed into the upper central M10 attachment point. - c) 2 x 64kN tubes from T-200mm to T-end, directed into the upper left and right M10 attachment points.

-The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts.
+The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.